elovin/lineageos-clean-browsing/README.md

 * It also blocks the DoT port 853 in general since dnscrypt does not need it.

 * All traffic passing through the phone (Thethering wifi/bluetooth/usb) is blocked through iptables.
-* Whitelists ip ranges for thethering based on the dnscrypt allowed domain list

 ## Attribution
 The scripts in in this repo are inspired by these guides: